TheODDYSEY/PY-DAY-1/README.md

-# PLP DAY 1: Simple Calculator
+# PLP PYTHON DAY 1: Simple Calculator

 This Python script allows you to perform basic arithmetic operations (addition, subtraction, multiplication, and division) on two numbers entered by the user.